ESPhoenix/voidDock/README.md

 # list of dictionaries containing docking information for individual docking runs
 # each dictionary contains:
-# protein  :   protein name (this is the pdb file name)
+# protein  :   protein name (this is the pdb file name without extension)
-# ligand   :   ligand name (this is the pdb file name)
+# ligands   :   list of ligand names (these are the pdb file names without extensions)
 # pocketResidues :   list of residues that will help identify the binding pocket in the format "CHAIN_ID:RES_NAME:RES_ID"
 ####
 dockingOrders:
     - protein: "134189607"
-    ligand: "Lumoflavin"
+    ligands: ["Lumoflavin"]
     pocketResidues: ["A:GLY:371", "A:ALA:854", "A:ALA:584", "A:GLY:171"]
     - protein: "134189607"
-    ligand: "FAD"
+    ligands: ["FAD","TPA]
     pocketResidues: ["A:GLY:371", "A:ALA:854", "A:ALA:584", "A:GLY:171"]
     - protein: "62562582"
-    ligand: "Lumoflavin"
+    ligands: ["Lumoflavin"]
     pocketResidues: ["A:ASN:60", "A:LYS:78", "A:ALA:77", "A:ILE:62"]
 ```